Kentucky Personal Injury Lawyer

 Have you been seriously injured in an accident of any kind, including being a victim of medical malpractice?
 Learn more about how a qualified Kentucky personal injury lawyer at Wilt & Thompson, PLLC could help you get max compensation for your suffering.
 Come in for a free consultation.

 We provide complimentary claim reviews to injury survivors across Kentucky.
 Take advantage of this opportunity by filling out the quick contact form at the bottom of this page or calling our office at 502-253-9110.

 Kentucky Personal Injury FAQ

 During this difficult time in your life, you probably have a million questions running through your mind.
-While we can’t answer each one here, we have addressed some of our most frequently asked civil claims questions below so you can better prepare yourself for what’s next.
-Any additional questions or concerns you have can be discussed in detail during your free consultation.
+We can’t answer each one here.
+But we have answered some of our frequently asked civil claims questions below so you can better prepare yourself for what’s next.
+Any additional questions or concerns can be discussed in detail during your free consultation.

 It’s difficult to say.
-We certainly aren’t afraid of bringing your case to court if we think it’s your best chance at being awarded maximum compensation.
-However, if negotiations with the insurance company can provide you with an injury settlement that adequately meets your needs, then it may be possible to avoid having to go to court.
+We certainly aren’t afraid of bringing your case to court if we think it’s your best chance at being awarded max compensation.
+But if negotiations with the insurer can get you an injury settlement that meets your needs, it's possible to avoid going to court.

-How long do I have to decide if I want to file a claim in Kentucky?
+How long do I have to decide if I want to file an injury claim in Kentucky?

 The Kentucky statute of limitations for personal injury claims is one of the shortest in the country.
 Injury survivors have just one year from the date of their injury to file a claim.
 The statute of limitations will begin either the day you are injured or the day on which you discover your injury.
 It will expire one year later.
 In cases where children or infants are injured, the time limit will not expire until one year after they reach the age of 18.
 This deadline is critical.
 Your case will be dismissed if you try to file your claim after the time limit expires.